-At first light on the final morning of the Lorrkon ceremony, the men appear, coming out of their secret bush camp carrying the Lorrkon towards the women’s camp.
+At first light on the final morning of the Lorrkkon ceremony, the men appear, coming out of their secret bush camp carrying the lorrkkon towards the women’s camp.
 The two groups call to each other using distinct ceremonial calls.
-The women have prepared a hole for the Lorrkon to be placed into, and when it is stood upright, women in particular kinship relationships to the deceased dance around the Lorrkon in a jumping/shuffling motion.
+The women have prepared a hole for the lorrkkon to be placed into, and when it is stood upright, women in particular kinship relationships to the deceased dance around the lorrkkon in a jumping/shuffling motion.
 It is then often covered with a tarpaulin and left to slowly decay.

 William Manakgu (b 1974) is the son of Solomon Manakgu and the well known weaver Anne Gumurdul.
 His Skin Name is Nabangardi, his Dreaming is Duwa, and his language group is Kunwinkju His brother Vincent Manakgu is also a painter.
 He is a traditional owner for Coopers Creek (Mangardubu) and Kubirdbu.
 William calls Kunbarllanjnja (Gunbalanya) karrardwarrekenh (mother land).
 Andrew Manakgu calls him korlonj (son).
 William is known for his intricate full rarrk paintings on bark and Arches paper.